 So maybe it’s time to slow things down.
 To think before acting.
 To assess opportunities and threats, and to ensure a truly strategic approach to the future.
 To identify strengths to be leveraged and gaps to be filled.
 To set a sound course and round up the support and resources needed to get to the endline without undue or insurmountable pushback.

-In the coming months, you’ll hear more from me about slowing down to speed up as I work on my book of the same name: Slow Down to Speed Up: How to Make the Best Decisions and Get the Right Things Done.
-For now, you can do three things right away to ensure fast (but not haphazardly fast) results in 2017.
+In the coming months, you’ll hear more from me about slowing down to speed up as I work on my book of the same name: Slow Down To Speed Up

 - Set aside time each day, week, month, quarter and year.
 Protect this time and don’t let anyone lay claim to it.
 This is your strategic reflection time.
 It should treated as a top priority.